CommediaJW/dgs-bench/oppo_bench/single_node/README.md

     For `vq` mode only, the width of each codebook entries, the features would be split into Ceil (feature_dim / width) parts for vector quantization

   - `--compress-feat-save-root` If set, the compressed featurs will be saved in this dierctory

+  - `--gpu-cache-full-feat` If set, every gpu will cache the full features.